ucsb-cs156/ucsb-cs156.github.io/topics/dokku/postgres_database.md

 ```
 dokku postgres:create my-new-app-db
-dokku postgres:link my-new-app my-new-app-db
+dokku postgres:link my-new-app-db my-new-app
 ```

 * The command `dokku postgres:create my-new-app-db` creates the database.
 While it is not required that the name be the app name with `-db` appended, we encourage following  this naming convention (or a similar one) to reduce confusion.
-* The command  `dokku postgres:link my-new-app my-new-app-db` links the app to the database
+* The command  `dokku postgres:link my-new-app-db my-new-app` links the app to the database